-List out all the career pivots that come to mind.
+List out all the career options that come to mind.

-Braindump all your potential career pivots without judgment.
+Braindump all your potential career options without judgment.
 Build upon what's already working.
 Get creative and include business ideas, consulting/freelancing opportunities, startup roles, remote work etc.

-To hone in on one career pivot, let’s begin the foresighting process.
-Run each of your three potential pivots through this series of future-focused questions:
+To hone in your purpose, let’s begin the foresighting process.
+Run each of your three potential options through this series of future-focused questions:

-What is your gut reaction to this pivot?
+What is your gut reaction to this option?

 3, 2, 1 answer.
 Don't think about it, just write down the first thing that comes to mind.

-Your core values are your anchor, any pivot you make moving forward needs to hit on your core values.
+Your core values are your anchor, any leap you make moving forward needs to hit on your core values.